Introduction

 Neumann U87: The Neumann U87 is a classic large-diaphragm condenser microphone known for its versatility and transparent sound.
 It captures the nuances of acoustic guitar with exceptional detail and clarity, making it a popular choice among professional recording engineers.

-Pay Attention to Preamp and EQ Settings
+Pay attention to preamp and EQ settings

 Take the time to dial in your preamp settings and EQ to enhance the sound of your acoustic guitar.
 Start with a clean, transparent preamp setting and adjust the EQ to emphasize the desired frequencies.
 Be mindful not to overdo it – subtle adjustments can make a big difference.